johndoe6345789/typthon/README.rst

     make test TESTOPTS="-v test_os test_gdb"

-If the failure persists and appears to be a problem with Python rather than your environment, you can `file a bug report
+If the failure persists and appears to be a problem with Typthon rather than your environment, you can `file a bug report
 <https://github.com/python/cpython/issues>`_ and include relevant output from
 that command to show the issue.